optimist0372/Correlation-Scan/README.md

 <img src= "images/head.png" width=400>

-If you chromosome contain sex chromosome (e.g. X), the X chromosome should be; (autosome number +1).
+If your chromosome contain sex chromosome (e.g. X), the X chromosome should be; (autosome number +1).
 For example, for *bos* taurus with 29 autosomes, the X chromosome will be 30.

 <img src= "images/tail.png" width=400>